pivotal/docs-tas-adapter/getting-started.md

 # Get started with Application Service Adapter

-This topic provides an overview of how to get started using Application Service Adapter for Tanzu Application Platform.
+This get-started walkthrough gives you hands-on experience of Application Service Adapter: creating an org and space, deploying an app, and more.

 ## <a id="create-orgs-spaces"></a>Create orgs and spaces